Maharta/Berikan/README.md

 ## Note

-Although most features are done, most loading / error states from data fetching is not implemented yet.
+Although most features are done, most error states from data fetching is not implemented yet.
 I will implement them soon with a toast component.

 For the search feature, firebase doesn't support full text search without